lvllvl/leetCodeSolution/README.md

 <p align="center">
 <img width="403" height="500" src="images/azboard.png">
+  figure 1
 </p>

 ### <ins>Goal:</ins>
+We are given the following parameters, board and target.
+Our board variable will always remain the same, while target will be any series of lowercase letters.

 ```
 board = [ 'abcde', 'fghij', 'klmno', 'pqrst', 'uvwxy', 'z' ]
 target = 'leet'
 ```
 Target acts as a reference for the letters we must find on the alphabet board.
-For each target we start at 'a' and begin our search.
+The starting point is always 'a' on your board.
 Our goal is to find every letter from target on the board.
 As we find each letter we must record the directions we take along the way, e.g., Down, Down, Left, Right, etc.